 There are between 11,400 (according to SantoriniGreece.net) to 24,000 (according to my hotel staff) people living in Santorini, so it is not exactly a desolate island even during winter.

 Most eateries at Oia are closed.
 I only came across one restaurant that was open for lunch.
 If you’re there for the sunset, there should be a bus (last bus) that leaves Oia around 6.20pm (refer to “Getting Around” below).
 In comparison, there are more eateries open at Fira at the main square.

 Is Santorini expensive in winter?
-Here’s a sampling of the food I ate:
+Here’s a cost sampling of the food I ate: